Information security

 Concentric stores audit trail information within the primary application database for the following concerns, linking all activity to the currently logged in user session.

-• Access and editing of patient demographic details
+• Access to and editing of patient demographic details

-• Consent episodes (stored as an immutable sequence of changes)
+• Access to and editing of consent episodes (with edits stored as an immutable sequence of changes)

 • Creation and editing of clinician user accounts